-Often when we can’t think clearly and have a foggy memory, it’s because our brains need to be hydrated.
+Often when we can’t think clearly, it’s because our brains need to be hydrated.
 While studying and taking your exams, make sure you take regular sips of water.

 4. Remember, your teachers want you to do well

 Years ago, I started thinking that my teachers and lecturers were out to get me and would mark me down wherever they got the chance.
-As a result of this thinking, I became too scared to write anything in one of my first tests for law!
-After receiving my terrible mark, my brother said to me “Remember sis, your teachers want you to do well.
-They will try to give you marks wherever they can.
-It’s in their interest to do so”
+As a result of this thinking, I became too scared to write anything in one of my first tests at law school!
+After receiving my terrible mark, my brother said this to me:

 Don’t worry about writing a perfect answer.
-If you’re unsure, still put it down (even if it’s in dot points).
-They may not give you any marks for it, but they won’t take marks off.
+If you’re unsure, still write it down (even if it’s in dot points).
+You may not get any marks for it, but they won’t take marks off.
 Just remember, your teachers really are on your side (despite all evidence to the contrary).

 5. Focus on what you do know rather than what you don’t know